benni-dev-ux/neural_network_package/README.md

    ` prediction_result = neural_net.predict(x_validation)`

-See nn_test_mnist.py for an exemplary usage of the Network with the MNIST Dataset and a hidden layer with 20 Neurons
+See nn_test_mnist.py for an exemplary usage of the network with the MNIST dataset and one hidden layer with 20 Neurons

 ## Using Logistic Regression

+### With Neural Network

+1. Instantiate a new neural network with the wanted shape (first position = input layer (number of features), last postion = ouput layer).

+   ` neural_net = nnp.NeuralNetwork([input_layer_size, output_layer_size = 2])`

+2. Do not set another activation function as sigmoid.

+3. See [Using Neural Networks](#Using-Neural-Networks) for further steps.

+See nn_test_regression.py for an exemplary usage of linear and logistic regression.

 ### With explicit functions

-1. Instantiate a new Neural Network without hidden layers.
+1. Instantiate a new neural network without hidden layers.

    ` neural_net = nnp.NeuralNetwork([input_layer_size, output_layer_size = 1])`

-2. Train the neural network with given inputs, ground truth and various hyperparameter.
+2. Train the neural network with given inputs, ground truth and various hyperparameters.

-   hyperparameter:
+   hyperparameters:
    - x : dataset as numpy array
    - y : ground truth as numpy array
    - alpha : learning rate